A3shaq/NestJS-Crud-API/README.md

 # NestJS-Crud-API
-Learning basics of nestJS from the codecamp tutorials Example Primsa help commands
+Learning basics of nestJS from the freecodecamp tutorials Example Primsa help commands

 Set up a new Prisma project